 Bold Beautiful Perfect: Amy

-How did you come to understand your inner beauty?
+How did you come to understand your beauty?

 This project is all about inspiring women to see their beauty.
 What parts of your story can you share to help women to understand their own beauty?